aidankeighron/educational-website/_posts/2025-03-23-Falling-Sand-2.md

 Let's add an interesting interaction: when water touches dirt, it will turn the dirt into grass!

 > Task: Create a new class called `Grass` in `particles.js` that extends the `Sand` class.
-In its constructor, set the color to `"green"` and the type to `"grass"`. **DO NOT** add the particle as an option in `checkParticleType()`.
+In its constructor, set the color to `"green"` and the type to `"grass"`. **DO NOT** add the particle as an option in `checkParticleType`.
 Grass can ONLY be created with water and dirt.
 {: .prompt-tip }

 Now, let's implement the logic for water turning dirt into grass.
-Go to the waters `update` function and add this code:
+Go to the Water's `update` function in `particles.js` and add this code:

 ```js
 update(row, col) {